RobinsonDionte40hz/PP/docs/USER_GUIDE.md

-# User Guide - Protein Prediction Platform
+# User Guide - EmergentFolds

 **🌐 Live Site**: **https://emergentfolds.com**

-Welcome to the Protein Prediction Platform user guide!
-This document will walk you through all features of the web interface, available at the live production site or your local development instance.
+EmergentFolds is a protein structure prediction platform for screening, learning, and research.
+Submit a sequence, get a 3D structure in seconds to minutes, and explore the results with interactive visualization.

+This guide walks you through all platform features.

 ## Table of Contents